Beaver: Profile and Information

 Both the male and female beaver have their sex organs located inside their body, with the male having a bone in its penis.

-They possess just one opening, which is called a cloaca, and it contains the digestive, genital, and excretory openings.
+They possess just one opening, called a cloaca, containing the digestive, genital, and excretory openings.

 Beavers live in freshwater ecosystems like streams, rivers, ponds, and lakes.